citusdata/citus_docs/dist_tables/range_distribution.rst

 Range distribution signifies to the database that all the shards have non-overlapping ranges of the distribution key.
-Currently, the \\copy command for data loading expects that shard's have been created with non-overlapping ranges, and cover the range of values expected in the file.
+Currently, the \\copy command for data loading expects that shards have been created with non-overlapping ranges, and cover the range of values expected in the file.

 For example, with the above use-case, you would first create shards using